 Assessed value

-In a housing market like Guelph, where prices are rapidly increasing, the assessed value can sometimes be 50% less than the value of the purchase price.
+In a housing market like Guelph, the assessed value can sometimes be 50% less than the value of the purchase price.
 In this case, it’s likely that MPAC will be reviewing your taxes and likely increase them.

 Note that “assessed value” and “appraised value” are two different things.
 The assessed value has no impact on your purchase price or ability to get a mortgage, it’s used for property tax purposes.